coolaj86/human-readable-ids-js/README.md

 The goal is to have several billion possible combinations by adding more words as well as expanding the ids to have verbs and adverbs.

-For a larger address space now, consider <https://github.com/linus/greg/>, which also has the benefit of bi-directional conversion.
+For a larger address space now, consider:

+  * Human Readable IDs for Node.js and Browser: <https://github.com/linus/greg/>
+  * Human Readable IDs for Java: <https://github.com/PerWiklander/IdentifierSentence>
+  * Human Readable IDs for Python: <https://gist.github.com/4447660>

+All of these also have the benefit of bi-directional conversion, but not all of them have words which are easy to pronounce and spell.

 Usage
 =======